-Problem Possible Cause Possible Solutions Your LifeBook notebook turns off all by itself.
-The power management parameters are set for auto timeouts which are too short for your operating needs.
-Press any button on the keyboard, or move the mouse to restore operation.
-If that fails, push the Suspend/Resume button.
-Check your power management settings, or close your applications and go to the Power Savings menu of the setup utility to adjust the timeout values to better suit your operation needs.
-You are operating on battery power and have ignored a low battery alarm until the battery is at the dead battery state and your machine has gone into Dead Battery Suspend mode.
-Install a power adapter and then push the Suspend, Resume button.
-See "Power Sources" on page 27.
-You have a battery failure.
-Verify the condition of the battery using the Status Indicator panel, and replace or remove any shorted battery.
-See "Status Indicator Panel" on page 13.
-Your power adapter has failed or lost its power source.
-Make sure the adapter is plugged in and the outlet has power.
-Your notebook will not work on battery alone.
-The installed battery is dead.
-Replace the battery with a charged one or install a power adapter.
-No battery is installed.
+Problem Possible Cause Possible Solutions Your LifeBook note- book turns off all by itself. (continued) You are operating on battery power and have ignored a low battery alarm until the battery is at dead battery state and system has gone into Dead Battery Suspend mode.
+Install a power adapter and then push the Suspend/Resume button.
+(See Power Sources on page 23 for more information) You have a battery failure.
+Verify the condition of the batteries using the Status Indi- cator panel, and replace or remove any batteries that are shorted.
+(See Status Indicator Panel on page 12 for more information) Your LifeBook note- book will not work on The installed batteries are dead.
+Replace the battery with a charged one or install a Power adapter. battery alone.
+No batteries are installed.
 Install a charged battery.
-The battery is improperly installed.
-Verify that the battery is properly connected by re-installing them.
-Your installed battery is faulty.
-Verify the condition of the battery using the Status Indicator panel and replace or remove any battery that is shorted.
-See "Status Indicator Panel" on page 13.
-The battery seems to discharge too quickly.
-You are running an application that uses a great deal of power due to frequent hard drive access or CD-ROM access, use of a modem or a LAN PC card.
-Use a power adapter for this application when at a possible.
-The battery is very old.
-Replace the battery.
+The batteries are improperly installed.
+Verify that the batteries are properly connected by re- installing them.
+Your installed batteries are faulty.
+Verify the condition of the batteries using the Status Indi- cator panel and replace or remove any batteries that are shorted.
+(See Status Indicator Panel on page 12 for more information) The batteries seem to discharge too quickly.
+You are running an applica- tion that uses a lot of power due to frequent hard drive or media drive access, or use of a modem or LAN PC card.
+Use both the primary battery and an optional second battery and/or use a power adapter for this application when at all possible.
 The power savings features may be disabled.
 Check the power management and/or setup utility settings in the Power Savings menu and adjust according to your operating needs.
 The brightness is turned all the way up.
 Turn down the brightness adjustment.
 The higher the brightness the more power your display uses.
-The battery has been exposed to high temperatures.
-Replace the battery.
-The battery is too hot or too cold.
-Restore the notebook to normal operating temper- ture.
-The Charging icon on the Status Indicator panel will flash when the battery is outside its operating range operating range.
+The batteries are very old.
+Replace the batteries.
+The batteries were exposed to high temperatures.
+Replace the batteries.
+The batteries are too hot or too cold.
+Restore the notebook to normal operating temperature.
+The Charging icon on the Status Indicator panel will flash when the battery is outside its operating range.
+Shutdown and Startup Problems The Suspend/Resume/ Power On button does not work.
+Suspend/Resume/Power On button is disabled from the Power menu -> Advanced submenu of the setup utility.
+Enable the button from the setup utility.
+You did not hold the button in long enough.
+Hold the button longer.
+This may need to be a few seconds if your application is preventing the CPU from checking for button pushes.
+There may be a conflict with Close all applications and try the button again.